 It’s very possible to get a defacto partner visa grant if your relationship is genuine and you explain why you are light-on with supporting material.
 I’ve had defacto partner visas with only scant supporting material, approved, time and time again.

 The real issue in partner visa cases, including defacto partner visas is credibility.

-Is the case officer is provided with enough credible information in the application to support your assertion that your relationship existed, to the required level, at the time prescribed by the Regulations, and that your relationship continue to exist now, at the time of decision?
+Is the case officer is provided with enough credible information in the application to support your assertion that your relationship existed, to the required level, at the time prescribed by the Regulations, and that your relationship continues to exist now, at the time of decision?

 I’ve found that Immigration Case Officers want nothing more than to approve defacto partner visa applications.
 Why?
 Firstly, its a lot easier to approve a defacto visa application, then to refuse one.
-Writing our “reasons for decision” in a decision record where is defacto visa is refused is very time consuming, especially when compared how simple is to grant a defacto visa.
+Writing our “reasons for decision” in a decision record where is defacto visa is refused is very time to consume, especially when compared how simple is to grant a defacto visa.
 DIBP officers also recognise that an appeal to the AAT may be lodged by any refused applicant.